Skip to main content

 Govern File Access With OneLogin Identity

-Files.com signs people in with OneLogin over SAML and syncs accounts over SCIM, so partner SFTP, controlled outside file exchange, and scheduled drops all sit behind the same login your people already use.
-Accounts created or removed in OneLogin update in Files.com on their own.
+Files.com signs people in with OneLogin over SAML and syncs accounts over SCIM.
+Partner SFTP, outside file exchange, and scheduled drops all sit behind the same login your people already use, so file access follows the rules your security team already runs.
+Accounts created or removed in OneLogin update in Files.com on their own, so you never set up a file user by hand or leave one behind after they go.

 OneLoginFiles.com